Vienna is a city full of classical music, hearty cuisine, museum-apartments that belonged to the world’s most legendary composers, and so much more.

-This two-Michelin star restaurant is one of my favorite meals in Vienna.
+This two-Michelin star restaurant is one of my favorite spots for a meal in Vienna.
 Konstantin Filippou is the city’s fine dining hotspot offering a business lunch menu you can’t miss!
 Great value for a 3-course meal, so you can taste luxury without breaking the bank.
 Filippou is a Greek Austrian who leads his team with much thrill and artistic flair.
-The open kitchen delivers seasonal dishes that range from Trout Tartar (with beetroot and spicy yogurt,) Potato Ravioli (with bok choy and nut butter,) to Salmon Label Rouge served with almond milk.
+The open kitchen delivers seasonal dishes that range from Trout Tartar (with beetroot and spicy yogurt) and Potato Ravioli (with bok choy and nut butter) to Salmon Label Rouge served with almond milk.

 Lugeck 6, 1010 Wien, Austria

 A nature-inspired menu surrounding the concept of Slow Food, Labstelle’s most enticing items are Nose-to-Tail Menu and the Surprise Menu.
 Both are multi-course meals, so if you opt for either option be sure you have a large appetite.
 The wine menu is a comprehensive one, highlighting the fertility of Austrian soil.
 The interior decor as well as the outdoor terrace is modern and beautiful.

 Weiners, or Käsekrainer, is the essence of Austrian cuisine.
 Even locals will stop by for a quick snack at these popular sausage stands.
 Most of the weiners are made with veal or pork, but why not try them all?
 They usually come with pickles and different types of sauces.